AlfrescoArchive/acs-deployment-aws/README.md

 | Kubectl     | https://kubernetes.io/docs/tasks/tools/install-kubectl/ |
 | IAM User    | https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html |

-Detailed instructions you can find [here](docs/eks_cluster_remote_access.md)
+Follow the detailed instructions in [EKS cluster remote access](docs/eks_cluster_remote_access.md).

 # License information
-* The ACS images downloaded directly from github.com, hub.docker.com, or Quay.io are for a limited trial of the Enterprise version of Alfresco Content Services that goes into read-only mode after 2 days.
+* The ACS images downloaded directly from hub.docker.com, or Quay.io are for a limited trial of the Enterprise version of Alfresco Content Services that goes into read-only mode after 2 days.
 Request an extended 30-day trial at https://www.alfresco.com/platform/content-services-ecm/trial/docker.
 * To extend the trial license period and apply it to your running system, follow the steps in [Uploading a new license](http://docs.alfresco.com/6.0/tasks/at-adminconsole-license.html).
 * If you plan to use the AWS deployment in production, you need to get an Enterprise license in order to use the S3 Connector AMP.